bwconrad/style-match-mitosis-detection/README.md

-# Style Match for Mitotic Figure Detection
+# Style Match for Mitosis Detection
 Repository for "Style Match: Reducing the Scanner Induced Domain Gap in Mitosis Detection using Style Transfer Alignment".

 <p align="center">